shaunswanson/hipsterpics/README.md

 is due to input from a click-tracking, artificial neural network.
 Users are encouraged to click one of the ten ranked results, whichever looks the most "hipster-looking."

-Theoretically, with enough ongoing clicks and a stronger initial spread of photos, this neural network could become the best predictor of evolving trends within the "hipster" community.
+Theoretically, with enough ongoing clicks and a strong initial spread of photos, this neural network could become the best predictor of evolving trends within the "hipster" community.
 To monetize, experiments could be conducted using ad content focused on the opposite of observed "hip" trends.